-Even though Verona is famous for tragical Romeo & Juliet of Shakespeare, what I remember from that holiday are pumpkin ravioli, pecorino cheese, tiramisu, lake Garda, stunning architecture and opera.
+Even though Verona is known for tragical Romeo & Juliet of Shakespeare, what I remember from that holiday are pumpkin ravioli, pecorino cheese, tiramisu, lake Garda, stunning architecture and opera.
 Yes, Italian opera!
 Is so easy to keep finding reasons to return to Italy, right?!Continue reading “Memories – “Aida” in Verona”

 Berlin is a city full of life, culture and history, with concerts, international film festivals, parties, fashion, popular sporting events and many other opportunities.
 Looking forward to a few moments this year that I broke down by season and category.
 I am sure that this is just a glimpse, but is a good idea to have a plan.Continue reading “Berlin 2020 ~ Calendar (updated)”

 I belong to several cities thanks to my destiny of choice of a wanderer.
 Or vagabond :).
 Maybe a native skill is that I feel at home in many places.
-But I never experienced the feeling living in Bucureşti– belonging, that I could easily fit in, but still be free and on a journey.Continue reading “Dear Bucharest”
+But I never experienced the feeling living in Bucureşti– belonging, that I could easily fit in, but still be free and on a journey.Continue reading “Dear Bucharest.
+Part 1”

-Applying and receiving an Erasmus scholarship at 19 years old I actually received wings!
+Applying and receiving an Erasmus scholarship in Denmark at 19 years old I actually received wings!
 10 years feels like a lifetime and is beautiful to look back where it all started.
 Even though in life we should go straight ahead, I realized is important to close circles.Continue reading “Erasmus revisited”

 There are so many ways to get to know a city or to have a good first overview.
 This time I took a long walk and then a boat.
 While I imagined how locals spend their Saturday and live their life in Hamburg.Continue reading “Hamburg.
 A Day in the Life”

-Besides to much information about chocolate, living in Brussels got to know the city very well while attending events, working, learned French and discover more places.
+Besides to much information about chocolate, living in Brussels I got to know the city very well while attending events, working, learning French and discovering places.
 I was what people call a “social butterfly”.

 So when you have a limited amount of time in the city of Brussels, let’s say just a weekend, you should put on your list the following 7 locations and events.

 Chocolate museums, chocolate fair, caffeine fix in Brussels and final thoughts.
-Conclusion.
-Balanced diet is having chocolate in both hands.
+Conclusion – balanced diet is having chocolate in both hands.